Amid Citizenship protests back home, Rahul Gandhi visits South Korea, meets PM Lee Nak-yon

 "As a part of an official delegation, I today met with the PM of the Republic of Korea, His Excellency, Lee Nak-yon and other officials, in Seoul," he tweeted.

 "We discussed a wide range of issues, including the current political & economic situation in our respective countries," he said.
-He also shared his pictures with the South Korean prime minister in which Chairman of the Indian Overseas Congress Sam Pitroda is also seen.
+He also shared his pictures with the South Korean Prime Minister in which Chairman of the Indian Overseas Congress Sam Pitroda is also seen.

 Violence may spread further, if CAA is not withdrawn: Sonia Gandhi to Prez Kovind